-When you file a General, Close, Public Benefit or Non-Profit Corporation, you receive a Certificate of Incorporation, which contains the Articles of Incorporation.
+When you file a General, Close, Benefit or Non-Profit Corporation, you receive a Certificate of Incorporation, which contains the Articles of Incorporation.
 The Certificate of Incorporation is evidence that a corporation has been filed with the state of Delaware.

 The Articles of Incorporation, which contain the company name, purpose, stock amounts and types, the address of the Registered Agent and the person incorporating the company, are defined as the basic charter of a corporation.